KELP · El Paso, Texas

 Operator Highlights

-- Service daily 08:00-24:00 MT
+- Service hours daily 08:00-24:00 MT.

-- Outbound clearance required for commercial departures
+- Outbound clearance required for commercial departures.

 Contacts and Location